jorop/landscaping-docs/docs/get-started.md

 ## Next steps

-Explore how easy it is to create tiled landscapes: [Heights](heights.md?id=heights)
+Explore how easy it is to create tiled landscapes: [DTM / Heightmaps](heights.md?id=heights)

-Apply a Landscape Material and generate weightmaps on the fly: [Landcover](landcover.md?id=landcover)
+Apply a Landscape Material and generate weightmaps on the fly: [Weightmaps / Paint Layers](landcover.md?id=landcover)